varun-r-boop/dynamic-tooltip/README.md

       condition: (data: any) => data.Trail,
       message: (data: any) => `Display text 2`
     }
-  ];
+    ]
+  };
 }
 ```

-Tooltip Conditions
+## Tooltip Conditions

-The appDynamicTooltip directive accepts two inputs:
+The appDynamicTooltip directive accepts a single input, tooltipConfig, which is an object containing:

-    tooltipData: The data that will be evaluated against the conditions.
+    data: The data that will be evaluated against the conditions.
-    tooltipConditions: An array of conditions that will determine the tooltip message.
+    conditions: An array of conditions that will determine the tooltip message.

-Each condition in the tooltipConditions array should be an object with two properties:
+Each condition in the conditions array should be an object with two properties:

-    condition: A function that takes the tooltipData as an argument and returns a boolean indicating whether the condition is met.
+    condition: A function that takes the data as an argument and returns a boolean indicating whether the condition is met.
     message: A string or a function that returns a string, which will be displayed as the tooltip message if the condition is met.